Four principles of deeply effective math teaching

-This is why many math curricula use spiraling: they come back to a concept the next year, and the next.
-And this can be very good if not done excessively (like for 5-6 years is probably excessive).
+This is why many math curricula use spiraling: they come back to a concept the next year, the next year, and the next.
+This can be very good if not done excessively (for 5-6 years is probably excessive).

-However, spiraling also has its own pitfalls: if your child doesn't get a concept, don't blindly "trust" the spiraling and think, "Well, she gets it the next year when the book comes back around to it."
+However, spiraling has pitfalls also: if your child doesn't get a concept, don't blindly "trust" the spiraling and think, "Well, she gets it the next year when the book comes back around to it."

-The "how" something works is often called procedural understanding: the child knows how to work long division, or the procedure of fraction addition or fraction division, for example.
-It is often possible to learn the "how" mechanically without understanding why it works.
+The "how" something works is often called procedural understanding: the child knows how to work long division or knows the procedure for fraction addition.
+It is often possible to learn the "how" mechanically without understanding why something works.
 Procedures learned this way are often forgotten very easily.

 The relationship between the "how" and the "why" - or between procedures and concepts - is complex.
 One doesn't always come totally before the other, and it also varies from child to child.
 And, conceptual and procedural understanding actually help each other: conceptual knowledge (understanding the "why") is important for the development of procedural fluency, while fluent procedural knowledge supports the development of further understanding and learning.

-Tip: you can often test a student's understanding of a topic by asking HIM to produce an example, preferably with a picture or other illustration: "Tell me an example of multiplying fractions by whole numbers, and draw a picture."
+Tip: you can often test a student's understanding of a topic by asking him to produce an example, preferably with a picture or other illustration: "Tell me an example of multiplying a fraction by a whole number, and draw a picture of it."
 Whatever gets produced can tell the teacher a lot about what has been understood.